Skip to content

 What do we mean by "Met Before"?

-The feature takes into consideration pre-scheduled meetings as well as meetings created by attendee meeting requests in non-MustMeet events - basically any meeting between two or more people.
+The feature takes into consideration pre-scheduled meetings as well as meetings created directly by participants in non-MustMeet events - basically any meeting between two or more people.

-If a past meeting is detected between two people in a MustMeet event, and no preference has been made either way, that pairing will receive a score of 0, which will prevent a meeting from being scheduled.
+If a past meeting is detected between two people in a MustMeet event, and no preference has been made either way in the current event, that pairing will receive a score of 0, which will prevent a meeting from being scheduled.
 You'll be able to see this on any exports of the Scoring Matrix, and it will also be flagged in MustMeet when you look at booking a meeting between those people.

-You can still override this and manually book a meeting between them if you like - and again, if either party has made a preference on the other profile, we take that as a sign of their intent to meet, and we ignore the fact that they've met before.
+You can still override this and manually book a meeting between them if you like - and again, if either party has made a preference on the other profile, Grip takes that as a sign of their intent to meet, and ignores the fact that they've met before.

 What about meetings with different representatives from the same company?